Wills, Trusts & Probate

 Frequently Asked Questions About Trust Administration in Woodbridge

-What is the role of a trustee during trust administration?
+What are a trustee’s main responsibilities during trust administration?

 How long does trust administration typically take in Woodbridge?

-Is court involvement required for trust administration?
+When is court involvement necessary in trust administration?